uncovertruth/Userdive-iOS-SDK/USAGE.md

 ```

-### Capture images manually
+### Capture screenshots manually

-You need to capture the images of app view manually
+You need to capture the screenshot manually.
 if you use custom view or 3rd party framework like a [Unity](https://unity3d.com/jp).

 Import USERDIVE iOS SDK header.